Skull Watch Collection

-The use of a capillary, which carries a fluid to act as the hour marker, is a concept that is already mastered by HYT and its partners.
+In the Skull watch, the use of a capillary, which carries a fluid to act as the hour marker, is a concept that is already mastered by the Swiss watch manufacturer HYT and its partners.
 However, any significant changes in form require extensive background work.
-For the Skull, the skull shape of the tube, which measures less than one millimetre in diameter, was a significant challenge in itself.
+For the Skull watch, the skull shape of the tube, which measures less than one millimetre in diameter, was a significant challenge in itself.
 The issue centred on the capillary’s four angles, two of which are almost 90° at the base.
 These curves meant that bending the glass was a particularly delicate task.

 Recapturing the essence of time

 In line with the raw, primitive imagery of the skull, HYT also decided to do away with the minutes.
 This bold choice has two consequences.
-Firstly, it shifts the main focus to the capillary, the only sensory indicator of time as it passes, and secondly it centres all the attention on the piece’s architectural design, with its assertive, confident skull, which occupies almost the entire surface of the dial.
+Firstly, it shifts the main focus to the capillary, the only sensory indicator of time as it passes, and secondly it centres all the attention on the piece’s architectural design, with its assertive, confident skull, which occupies almost the entire surface of the dial of this luxury Swiss watch.
 Similarly, in stark contrast to its other pieces, HYT chose to almost completely hide the movement on the dial side.